 Pêche is made of one and two-year-old Lambic-inspired ale and is aged with gorgeous, beautiful, ripe, juicy Organic Suncrest Peaches (an heirloom variety).
 These peaches are grown specifically for pFriem by with our friends and neighbors Rack & Cloth in Mosier, Oregon.
-We lovingly removed each and every pit, and added them to our established Lambic at a whopping 2lbs. per gallon.
-The fruit and the Lambic were then left alone to mingle for more than eight months.
+We lovingly removed each and every pit, and added them to our established Lambic -inspired base at a whopping 2lbs. per gallon.
+The fruit and the ale were then left alone to mingle for more than eight months.
 They are now one.

 Gorgeous crest of dawn orange, topped with bright white foam.
 Aromas of sun cantaloupe, bright acidity, and fuzzy navel.
 Flavors of juicy ripe peach with a nutty undertone.
 Finishes tart, tangy, refreshing, and beautiful.